lazoft/docfind/README.md

 ### Pre-requisites

-This project requires at least `python 3.6` or above. `pip` should also installed which will be used to install required python packages.
+This project requires at least `python 3.6` or above. `pip` should also required to install required python packages.
 To check python version type following in terminal:
 ```
 python3 --version
 ```